-Google AdWords remarketing is a wonderful way to serve targeted ads to audiences who have visited your site.
+Google Ads remarketing is a wonderful way to serve targeted ads to audiences who have visited your site.
 Site visitors will see your ads when they browse the huge number of sites in the Google Display Network.
 With a remarketing campaign, you have the opportunity to keep your brand fresh in their minds and entice them to come back to complete conversion.

 Why Choose Remarketing?

 Many users don’t convert on their first site visit – they look for information and may initialize a purchase transaction but back out due to various reasons.
-Think of AdWords remarketing as a second chance to target this valuable segment of audience.
+Think of Google Ads remarketing as a second chance to target this valuable segment of audience.
 Remarketing campaigns can significantly increase conversions and sales.

 #1 Segment Audience for Better Targeting